LingxiDiagBench: A Multi-Agent Framework for Benchmarking LLMs in Chinese Psychiatric Consultation and Diagnosis: Dataset

 \subsection{Doctor Agent}

 The Doctor Agent simulates a psychiatrist consultation behavior when interacting with the Patient Agent.
 We implement four consultation strategies to accommodate different clinical reasoning approaches.
 First, the Free-form strategy employs LLMs instructed to act as senior psychiatrists conducting clinical interviews without external guidance.
 The Doctor Agent autonomously selects questioning directions based on patient responses and determines when sufficient information has been collected for diagnosis.
 Second, we adapt the Symptom-Tree strategy, which uses symptom-based decision trees derived from MDD-5K diagnostic protocols as described in~\cite{yinMDD5kNewDiagnostic2025}.
 However, a key limitation of the symptom-tree approach is that it requires a predefined and finite set of symptoms.
 As the number of potential target disorders increases, the clinician may need to query many symptoms to progressively narrow down the diagnostic space.
 To address this limitation, we adopt an APA-guided strategy that follows a five-phase clinical guideline: screening (chief complaints and symptom duration), assessment (core symptom details and functional impairment), deep-dive (specific symptoms and underlying causes), risk assessment (suicide and self-harm screening), and closure (key information confirmation).
-Finally, we evaluate a retrieval-augmented variant of APA-Guided, denoted APA-Guided + MRD-RAG \cite{sun2025multirounddiagnosticragframework}, which provides the retrieved the diagnostic guideline of top 3 potential diagnosis to support the next-question planning during consultation.
-Each phase includes mandatory and optional topics with explicit transition criteria (see Appendix~\ref{app:agent_prompts} for the complete Doctor Agent prompt and Appendix~\ref{app:diagnostic_tree} for the diagnostic tree structure).
+Finally, we evaluate a retrieval-augmented variant of APA-Guided, denoted APA-Guided + MRD-RAG \cite{sun2025multirounddiagnosticragframework}, which provides the retrieved the diagnostic guideline of top 3 potential diagnosis to support the next-question planning during consultation (retrieval procedure detailed in Appendix~\ref{app:retrieval}).
+Each phase includes mandatory and optional topics with explicit transition criteria .